-MGT5320: Financial Reporting, Analysis and Risk Management in the Game Industry (3)
+MGT5320: Financial Reporting, Analysis and Risk Management in the Game Industry (3) This course studies financial reporting and analysis as it pertains to the needs of management;

 This course studies financial reporting and analysis as it pertains to the needs of management; principally planning, controlling and decision making.
 Special emphasis is placed in covering casino security, financial internal control systems and risk analysis and making effective strategic decisions regarding loss prevention.
 PREREQUISITE: None